TheAlphaSchoolSystemPTYLTD/lms-integration/getTeacherSubjects.md

-**getStudentSubjects**
+**getTeacherSubjects**
 ----
-  Returns a structure of Students with an array of structured Subject data in JSON format.
+  Returns a structure of Teachers with an array of structured Subject data in JSON format.

 * **Version:**